unocss/unocss/docs/integrations/astro.md

 ## Notes

-[`client:only`](https://docs.astro.build/en/reference/directives-reference/#clientonly) components must be placed in [`components`](https://docs.astro.build/en/core-concepts/project-structure/#srccomponents) folder or added to UnoCSS's `extraContent` config in order to be processed.
+[`client:only`](https://docs.astro.build/en/reference/directives-reference/#clientonly) components must be placed in [`components`](https://docs.astro.build/en/core-concepts/project-structure/#srccomponents) folder or added to UnoCSS's `content` config in order to be processed.